sz3kz/cybersecurity-blog/Lame/README.md

 Although nmap couldn't identify what OS is running on the system, we can see that it is most probably some Linux distro.

-For the future I will note that the other ports are labeled by nmap to be "filtered" as in "there is something blocking connection".
-This will be important a bit later.
+NOTE: commonly glossed over, the fact that all other ports are labeled as "filtered" will become important later.

 ### Version Scanning